“someday these childish dreams must end, to become a man and grow up to dream again”

 there was one other dream i had when i was younger, one that took me well into my early-twenties. i had a green, spiral-bound notebook with the words “the star paper” written on the cover in black ink. each day, i would write a story in that notebook, featuring my fictional reporter john pickley. mr. pickley would report on the goings-on of this fictional town i had created, even one time getting himself into a car accident while covering a disaster. oh, he also covered a young two-sport athlete who somehow played first-base for the new york yankees and point guard for the chicago bulls.

 while i may have had some talent in those other arenas, this was the one thing that i could truthfully see myself doing as a career. it became yet another passion of mine, but one that i occasionally got noticed for. even during college, i was published in several major new jersey newspapers. i started my own bill simmons-esque website called “hand me the sports page,” started making connections and even had interviews at espn and nbc.

 the recession happened. the interviews continued to come, but the offers didn’t. when they did, the salary figures were less than my part-time job at a public library. i was deflated. i lost passion. i lost focus. i moved onto something else, and have made a successful career out of it for nearly a decade.

 but, it’s been feeling like time to “grow up and dream again.”

-the mission statement of the flyover is just that: a rededication and recommitment to myself, to this craft, and to an audience. the flyover will hopefully come to serve as a “quick stop on your way,” a place with lasting content that you will want to visit on a daily basis. we know your time is valuable and limited, and will strive to post content worthy of that time and a larger audience.
+the mission statement of the flyover is just that: a rededication and recommitment to myself, to this craft, and to an audience. the flyover will hopefully come to serve as a place with lasting content that you will want to visit on a weekly basis. we know your time is valuable and limited, and will strive to post content worthy of that time and a larger audience.

 who knows where this will lead. but i’m excited for the journey…